eth-cscs/SpFFT/README.md

 ### Design Goals
 - Sparse frequency domain input
 - Reuse of pre-allocated memory
-- Support of negative indexing for frequency domain data
+- Support for shifted indexing with centered zero-frequency
+- Optional parallelization and GPU acceleration
 - Unified interface for calculations on CPUs and GPUs
-- Support of Complex-To-Real and Real-To-Complex transforms, where the full hermitian symmetry property is utilized.
+- Support of Complex-To-Real and Real-To-Complex transforms, where the full hermitian symmetry property is utilized
 - C++, C and Fortran interfaces
-- Parallelization and acceleration are optional

 ### Interface Design
 To allow for pre-allocation and reuse of memory, the design is based on two classes:

-- **Grid**: Allocates memory for transforms up to a given size in each dimension.
+- **Grid**: Provides memory for transforms up to a given size.
-- **Transform**: Is associated with a *Grid* and can have any size up to the *Grid* dimensions.
-A *Transform* holds a counted reference to the underlying *Grid*.
-Therefore, *Transforms* created with the same *Grid* share memory, which is only freed, once the *Grid* and all associated *Transforms* are destroyed.
+- **Transform**: Created with information on sparse input data and is associated with a *Grid*.
+Maximum size is limited by *Grid* dimensions.
+Internal reference counting to *Grid* objects guarantee a valid state until *Transform* object destruction.

 The user provides memory for storing sparse frequency domain data, while a *Transform* provides memory for space domain data.
 This implies, that executing a *Transform* will override the space domain data of all other *Transforms* associated with the same *Grid*.